-Congratulations to the Royal Australian and New Zealand College of Psychiatrists (RANZCP) on the production of the 2024 Continuing Professional Development (CPD) Program Guide.
+Congratulations to the Royal Australian and New Zealand College of Psychiatrists (RANZCP) on the production of the 2024 Continuing Professional Development (CPD) Program Guide for Australian Trainees on a prolonged Break in Training.

 As the Community Representative on the Committee for Continuing Professional Development (CCPD) my role is to emphasise community expectations of ongoing professional development for psychiatrists.